 319 Peabody St. Nashville, TN 37210 • (615) 715-8717

 Hours: Monday through Thursday, 11 a.m. to 7 p.m.

 There is more hot chicken in town, thanks to Fannie Mae’s.
 Opening early this year in the SoBro neighborhood, Fannie Mae’s serves up this dish that has become synonymous with Nashville.
 The fried chicken comes in six heat levels: hot, mild, buffalo, cajun, lemon pepper and southern.
 The chicken is served with traditional sides, such as baked beans, coleslaw and fries.
 For those looking to try something other than chicken, seafood options are available as well.

 2003 Belcourt Ave., Nashville, TN 37212 • (615) 203-0351

 Hours: Monday through Sunday, 11 a.m. to 9 p.m.

 The Grilled Cheeserie is one of the most well-known food trucks in Nashville.
 They won awards and the hearts of Nashvillians for their delicious melts.
 The first brick-and-mortar Melt Shop opened last week.
-Now we know exactly where to find their grilled cheese without hunting down the truck (although the truck will still be out and about!).
+Now we always know where to find their grilled cheese sandwiches without hunting down the truck (although the truck will still be out and about!).
 You will find your favorite grilled melts as well as snacks (tots, chips and kiddie crudité), soups and salads, cookie melts, old-fashioned floats and a milkshake bar.

 705 51st Ave.
 N., Nashville TN 37209 • (615) 873-4755